Alessandro Jaker, Ph.D.

 For this reason I am rather conservative as a phonologist, having re-introduced a number of 1980’s style representational devices into my work: Lexical Phonology, Autosegmental Phonology, Feature Geometry, and, most recently, the Contrastive Hierarchy.

 My work in phonetics is what might be called 'descriptive phonetics'--looking for instrumental evidence to verify the existence of phonological patterns in the language.
-For example, I did a phonetic study of the Wıìlıìdeh stress system, and found that the surface prosody was iambic (see here), and I also did a phonetic study of the Tetsǫ́t'ıné vowel system, where I found that the language has 8 different vowels in stems (see here).
-In general, with this type of phonetics, we get results which are 'wildly significant' (for example, p-values with up to 18 zeroes) because the effect sizes are so large.
+For example, my recent article in Phonology (joint work with Phil Howson) provided acoustic evidence for iambic stress in Tetsǫ́t'ıné.
+We wanted to answer the question, "what does stress look like in a language with phonemic vowel length and four contrastive tones?"
+We found that the primary correlate of stress in this language is duration, consistent with the Iambic-Trochaic Law (Hayes 1995).
+I also did a phonetic study of the Tetsǫ́t'ıné vowel system, where I found that the language has 8 different vowels in stems (see here).
+Often times, with this type of phonetics, we get results which are 'wildly significant' because we are measuring properties which are contrastive in the language.

-In a European language, these kinds of questions would usually not even be worth asking, but when working with under-described languages, we cannot take anything for granted--often there are seemingly basic things about the language, including even the phoneme inventory, which are not firmly established.
+In a European language, some of these questions might not even be worth asking, but when working with under-described languages, we cannot take anything for granted--often there are seemingly basic things about the language, including even the phoneme inventory, which are not firmly established.
 So fieldwork is really about building our understanding of a language 'from the ground up'.

 There are two big questions that guide my work in phonology: (1) where is the boundary between phonology and morphology, and (2) where is the boundary between synchronic phonology and historical phonology?
 Dene languages are an excellent place to investigate these issues, since they exhibit a great deal of opaque morphophonemics--alternations which are, from a historical perspective 'on their way out' of the phonology.
 Eventually, all phonological processes reach the end of their 'life-cycle' as lexically listed allomorphy (Bermúdez-Otero 2015)--the question is, when and how?